Peru, the land of the Incas, is one of the best countries to tour the Amazon Rainforest.

 This lodge is also used as a research base and is next to one of the Amazon’s largest macaw clay licks.
 From the Tambopata Research Center, enjoy spotting spider monkeys, howler monkeys, capybara, peccary, and many different parrots, including various macaws.

 The Tambopata Research Center reports a 20% chance of spotting wild jaguar, which is one of the Amazon’s most sought after wildlife sightings.

 Other animals rarely seen at other lodges but often seen here include the spider monkeys and peccary.
 Like jaguar, spiders monkeys are symbols of a healthy forest.

-With the recent upgrades, the Tambopata Research Center is one of the most comfortable lodges for deep jungle experiences and one of our favorites due to incredible wildlife.
+With the recent upgrades, the Tambopata Research Center is one of the most comfortable lodges for deep jungle experiences and one of our favorites due to expert guides, friendly staff and incredible wildlife.

 The Manu Region